Peaks Challenge Falls Creek: 2019

 On Sunday the 10th of March 2019, riders set off on the 10th anniversary of Peaks Challenge Falls Creek.
 At the time, this event saw the largest number of riders finish under the 8 hour mark.
 The first female to cross the line was Taryn Heather with a time of 7:50:34, at the time becoming the first ever female rider to finish under 8 hours.
 The first male finisher was Ben Dyball with a time of 7:02:57, the quickest time ever at Peaks Challenge Falls Creek.

 2020

 In 2020 (the 11th edition) 1322 riders took on the course, with 1076 riders completing the course in under 13 hours.
 The first male finisher was Mark O'Brien with a time of 7:39:52, and the first female finisher was Justine Barrow with a time of 8:48:20.

-88% of participants completed the course within the 13 hour deadline.

 2021

 This year, King of the Peak (KOP, male), and Queen of the Peak (QOP, female) were introduced for the fastest time up Mount Hotham, Tawonga Gap (East), and Falls Creek (Omeo Side).
 Mark O'Brien won the King of Peaks by finishing all three climbs first, and he finished 12th overall.
 Justine Barrow won the Queen of Peaks by finishing first on all three of the climbs, and was also the first overall female finisher with a time of 7:34:21, a new course record.